All posts

 Outbound doesn’t usually break because Apollo, Instantly, HeyReach, or your CRM is bad.
 It breaks when one campaign has to move across all of them and none of the systems share the same state.

 You pull 5,000 leads from Apollo or Clay.
 Your provisioned mailboxes can only support a safe daily volume.
-Some people are already customers.
-Some are already in another sequence.
-Some emails bounce and should move to LinkedIn.
-Some replies come back in email, some in LinkedIn, some after a call.
+Some of those people are already customers, some are already in another sequence, some emails bounce and need to move to LinkedIn, and replies come back across email, LinkedIn, and calls.

 The hard part is not pressing send.
-It is keeping capacity, suppression, routing, ownership, replies, and reporting in sync while the play is running.
-That is the infrastructure layer.
+The hard part is keeping capacity, suppression, routing, ownership, replies, and reporting in sync while the play is running.
+That work is the infrastructure layer.

 What infrastructure-first looks like in Verbiflow

 Verbiflow is the run layer after the list is sourced.
 Bring leads from Apollo, Clay, Crunchbase, a scraper, or a CSV.
-Verbiflow handles the parts that decide whether outbound can actually run cleanly:
+Verbiflow handles the parts that decide whether the outbound actually runs cleanly:

 • Domains and mailboxes provisioned in-platform.
 Buy a domain, auto-wire SPF/DKIM/DMARC, warm the mailbox, rotate senders.
 No DNS tickets, no separate warmup subscription.